padok/jarvis-docs/docs/developer_documentation/9_trigger.md

 ### PlatformIO

-PlatformIO is an software ecosystem that greatly simplifies the programming of microcontrollers.
+PlatformIO is a software ecosystem that greatly simplifies the programming of microcontrollers.
 It is available as a plugin for many programming environments and can also be run directly from the command line.

 #### Installing PlatformIO